Sbillups0/Pokemon-Card-Collection/docs/Peer_review_response.md

 - packs/users/{user_id}/purchase_packs/{pack_name}/{pack_quantity}
 There is no input validation for the quantity of packs bought.
 If I pass in negative number of packs it removes that many of the pack from my account, and credits me the coin price.
 This can work fine when used like returning an item (Like if I have 2 surging sparks packs and purchase -2 of them they get removed from my inventory and I get 2 * pack price back.
 Everything is the same state as before the initial purchase of the packs).
 However, it doesn't check how many of that pack I have, so I can input any size negative number and get essentially infinite coins.
 So I can purchase -10000 Crown Zenith and get 2000000 coins credited to my account.
 It seems like when I do this my pack count for that pack type goes negative as well.
 I can still exploit this by going into "pack debt" for one pack type and then opening unlimited packs of the other types.
 - Make sure to be consistent with the naming of the endpoints (ex.
 If you’re going to add a /user before every /{user_id} (Decks and packs have the endpoint urls implemented as decks/users/{user_id}/… and packs/users/{user_id}/… while collection and inventory just only have user_id (ex. /inventory/{user_id}/audit))
+- A similar problem happens for /users/{user_id}/open_packs/{pack_name}/{pack_quantity} where I can "open" a negative number of packs and they get added to my inventory.
+This circumnavigates the entire coin system so the exploit above isn't even required.
+- While I don't think it's a pressing matter, the endpoint naming isn't consistent across the API:
+- The longer files are documented in a clear, concise manner, but the shorter ones could use a little more documentation.
+For instance battle.py, collection.py, display.py could use a small documentation touch up.
+- Some of the error messages, like when there is an invalid card name, are not specific.
+The error messages could be clearer and more targeted to each endpoint.
+- The error messages across endpoints are inconsistent and not very detailed.
+For example:

 ### packs.py has been updated for the above review comments